 Best soil management principles are followed (check detailed information above)

 2.Sustainable use and protection of water and marine resources

-- No modification of water bodies, e.g. straitening of rivers, lining ditches, or removal of riparian vegetation, etc. except for no-significant water harvesting systems that have received permits from the relevant authorities
+No modification of water bodies, e.g. straightening of rivers, lining ditches, or removal of riparian vegetation, etc. except for no-significant water harvesting systems that have received permits from the relevant authorities

 3. Transition to a circular economy